-Domain 3: Instruction (continued) Criteria/Rating Evidence Ineffective (1) Progressing (2) Effective (3) Highly Effective (4) 3d: Using Assessment in Instruction There is little or no assessment or monitoring of student learning; feedback is absent, or of poor quality.
-Students do not appear to be aware of the assessment criteria and do not engage in self-assessment.
-Assessment is used sporadically to support instruction, through some monitoring of progress of learning by teacher and/or students.
-Feedback to students is general, and students appear to be only partially aware of the assessment criteria used to evaluate their work, but few assess their own work.
-Questions/prompts/ assessments are rarely used to diagnose evidence of learning.
-Assessment is regularly used during instruction, through monitoring of progress of learning by teacher and/or students, resulting in accurate, specific feedback that advances learning.
-Students appear to be aware of the assessment criteria; some of them engage in self-assessment.
-Questions/prompts / assessments are used to diagnose evidence of learning.
-Assessment is fully integrated into instruction, through extensive use of formative assessment.
-Students appear to be aware of, and there is some evidence that they have contributed to, the assessment criteria.
-Students self-assess and monitor their progress.
-A variety of feedback, from both the teacher and peers, is accurate, specific, and advances learning.
-Questions / prompts / assessments are used regularly to diagnose evidence of learning by individual students.
-3e: Demonstrating flexibility and responsiveness Teacher adheres to the instruction plan in spite of evidence of poor student understanding or students' lack of interest.
-Teacher ignores student questions; when students experience difficulty, the teacher blames the students or their home environment.
-Teacher attempts to modify the lesson when needed and to respond to student questions and interests, with moderate success.
-Teacher accepts responsibility for student success, but has only a limited repertoire of strategies to draw upon.
-Teacher promotes the successful learning of all students, making minor adjustments as needed to instruction plans and accommodating student questions, needs and interests.
-The teacher persists in seeking approaches for students who have difficulty learning, drawing on a broad repertoire of strategies.
-Teacher seizes an opportunity to enhance learning, building on a spontaneous event or student interests or successfully adjusts and differentiates instruction to address individual student misunderstandings.
-Teacher persists in seeking effective approaches for students who need help, using an extensive repertoire of instructional strategies and soliciting additional resources from the school or community.
-OVERALL DOMAIN 3 RATING Ineffective Progressing Effective Highly Effective Commonto ·
+Domain 3: Instruction (continued) Criteria/Rating Evidence Ineffective (1) Progressing (2) Effective (3) Highly Effective (4) 3d: Using Assessment in Instruction Assessment is not used in instruction.
+Monitoring of progress by the teacher candidate or students does not exist or is seldom used.
+Little or no feedback is provided to students.
+Students are unaware of the assessment criteria used to evaluate their work.
+Assessment is occasionally used in instruction, through some monitoring of progress of learning by the teacher candidate and/or students.
+Feedback to students is inconsistent or does not prompt further learning.
+The students are somewhat aware of the assessment criteria used to evaluate their work.
+Assessment is regularly used in instruction, through self-assessment by students, monitoring of progress of learning by the teacher candidate and/or students.
+Feedback to students is consistent and may prompt further learning.
+Students are aware of the assessment criteria used to evaluate their work.
+Assessment is used in a sophisticated manner in instruction, through student involvement in establishing the assessment criteria, self-assessment by students, monitoring of progress by both students and the teacher candidate.
+High-quality feedback is provided to all students.
+3e: Demonstrating flexibility and responsiveness Adheres to the instruction plan, even when a change would improve the lesson or address students' lack of interest.
+Brushes aside student questions.
+When students experience difficulty, the teacher candidate blames the students or their home environment.
+Attempts to modify the lesson when needed and to respond to student questions, with moderate success.
+Accepts responsibility for student success but has only a limited repertoire of strategies to draw upon and limited reflection for future teaching.
+Promotes the successful learning of all students by adjusting the instructional plans as needed and accommodating student questions, needs, and interests.
+Is reflective and able to discuss how they might adjust in the future.
+Seizes an opportunity to enhance learning, building on a spontaneous event or student interests.
+Adjustments are made for students who were not successful.
+Extensions are made for students who were successful.
+OVERALL DOMAIN 3 RATING Ineffective Progressing Effective Highly Effective